BA in Philosophy

 The minimum number of credits (exclusive of the University's Core curriculum) required for the major: 36.

-Each major in philosophy will arrange a program of courses in conference with the chair or a member of the department who is assigned as the student's advisor.
+Each major in philosophy will arrange a program of courses in conference with the chair or a member of the Department who is assigned as the student's advisor.
 The program will be designed in terms of the student's interests, needs, vocational plans, and the year in which the student declares a major.
-The major will require 36 hours of courses beyond a PHI 100-level course.
-Any introductory philosophy or EYE course is a prerequisite to all other courses in philosophy.
+The major will require 36 hours of courses.
+Only one 100-level course may count toward the major.

 All philosophy majors must take four history of philosophy courses.
 Two of these, which need not be taken in sequence, must be PHI 310 (Ancient Philosophy) and PHI 330 (Early Modern Philosophy).
 Thereafter, any two additional courses in the history of philosophy may be taken.
 These courses are PHI 312, PHI 315, PHI 320, PHI 340, PHI 350, PHI 360, PHI 370, PHI 380, PHI 390.

-In order to graduate, all philosophy majors must complete a Seminar in Philosophy (PHI 400).
-Seminars are offered approximately once per year.
-Topics and instructors for these Seminars rotate among faculty in the Department.
+In order to graduate, all philosophy majors must complete two 400-level seminars in philosophy.
+Seminar major figures and topics rotate among faculty in the Department.

-Students enrolled in the HONORS Program and who are also philosophy majors may substitute their Honors senior thesis course for the seminar in Philosophy requirement, if the thesis is mentored by a philosophy faculty member and if the thesis is on a philosophical topic.
+Students enrolled in the HONORS Program and who are also philosophy majors may substitute their Honors senior thesis course for the Philosophy Senior Thesis (PHI 410), if the thesis is mentored by a philosophy faculty member and if the thesis is on a philosophical topic.

 All majors are encouraged to take PHI 205 Symbolic Logic.

 The gender-neutral language policy of the Department prohibits the use of sexist language in classes, course materials, and at departmental events.